inmation/WebStudio-docs/actions/README.md

 #### Refresh Topic

 The recipient widget will perform a refresh.
-The recipient widget will execute the data source action (pipeline) with the provided message `payload`.
+It will execute the data source action (pipeline) with the provided message `payload`.
 The [refresh life cycle](../widgets/README.md#refresh-life-cycle-hooks) will be performed including a fetch if a data source is present.

 Example to send a message to another component to refresh itself: